 - 1. College Work with College Computers: Treat a computer lab like an office.
 It will force you to focus on schoolwork and not get distracted by social media notifications or game updates on your own laptop. - 2.
 Specialized Software: Some labs may have software applications that may be expensive or unavailable for personal use, including industry-standard software used in fields such as engineering, design, computer science, and more.
 Get hands-on experience and develop skills for future careers. - 3.
 Reliable and Fast High-Speed Internet Access: Save time by downloading large files or streaming educational videos in a computer lab on campus. - 4.
 Collaborative Environment: Working with others on group projects in a computer lab fosters a sense of teamwork and encourages idea sharing. - 5.
 Technical Support: Some labs have dedicated technical support staff who can assist students with hardware or software issues they might encounter. - 6.
-Printing and Scanning: At the start of each semester, you have a \$7.50 printing budget.
-This is equivalent to 150 black and white pages.
-It costs 5¢ for one page in black and white and 7¢ for color printing.
-For double-sided printing, the system rounds up (7 double-sided pages are priced at 8 pages).
-To check your printing balance, login to a UW computer and see the \$ icon at the bottom of the screen.
+Printing and Scanning: Easily print or scan assignments using up-to-date technology.